info-sec-bot/info-sec-bot/README.md

  - <i>8+ years in Software Development, Information Security and Linux Administration</i>

- - 🔭 Experience with Cloud Engineering and Infrastructure as Code
+ - 🔭 Experience with Cloud Architecture and Infastructure as Code

  - 🛸 Into Advanced Pentesting, Quantum Computing, and Reverse Engineering.

  - Currenty working on projects in Python and Terraform HCL 🧮

  - Linux + | Security + | CCNA ⚖️

  - Familiar with cloud (AWS, Azure, GCP), container (Docker, Podman, K8s), and IAC tools (Terraform, Ansible, Chef).

 ## Key Projects